New Diageo boss reaffirms medium-term outlook

-Delivering the first set of results under new boss Ivan Menezes, the maker of Johnnie Walker whisky and Guinness stout said organic net sales were up 5 percent in the year to end June, slightly above forecasts of 4.8 percent growth.
+Delivering the first set of results under new boss Ivan Menezes, the maker of Johnnie Walker whisky and Guinness stout said organic net sales were up 5 percent in the year to end June, slightly above forecasts but below the group’s medium term target of 6 percent.

-“Results are much as expected ... and the message is that nothing has really changed from the last update,” Credit Suisse said in a note.
-“Overall a reassuring set of numbers and forecasts look well underpinned.”

 “The breadth of our good performance is reflected in the strength of the cash flow, in our double digit earnings per share growth and a recommended 9 percent increase in the final dividend,” Menezes said.